 HIV testing volume and positivity

-In addition to programme monitoring activities, annual testing volumes and positivity rates are inputs into the UNAIDS model to monitor progress towards the first 90 (90% of people living with HIV know their HIV status).
-This model is used primarily in countries with weak case reporting systems that also have national population-based HIV surveys (see Indicator 1.1).
+In addition to programme monitoring activities, annual testing volumes and positivity rates are inputs into the UNAIDS model that estimates progress towards the first 95 (95% of people living with HIV know their HIV status) target.
+This model is used primarily in countries that have national surveys to measure the population's historic testing coverage by HIV serostatus, but weak HIV case reporting systems (see Indicator 2.1).

-Number of tests conducted where an HIV-positive result was returned to a person (positivity)
+Number of tests conducted where an HIV-positive result was returned to the person (positivity)

-Number of tests performed where results were received by a person (testing volume)
+Number of tests performed where results were received by the person (testing volume)

-The numerator and denominator should be collected from HTS programme registers, log books and reporting forms on a quarterly or annual basis.
+The numerator and denominator should be collected from HIV testing services programme registers, log books and reporting forms on a quarterly or annual basis.
 Reported data should be a count of the number of tests conducted where results were returned to a person and not the number of unique persons who tested at least once during the calendar year.
-For example, if a person who is HIV-positive tests once at a mobile testing van and then again at a clinic during the same calendar year, she should be counted twice in the numerator and twice in the denominator.
-In an alternative scenario, if a person tests negative at a voluntary counselling and testing (VCT) centre and then positive through provider-initiated testing, she should be reported once in the numerator and twice in the denominator.
+For example, if a person who is HIV-positive tests once at a mobile testing van and then again at a clinic during the same calendar year, they should be counted twice in the numerator and twice in the denominator.
+In an alternative scenario, if a person tests negative at a voluntary counselling and testing (VCT) centre and then positive through provider-initiated testing, they should be reported once in the numerator and twice in the denominator.

 Please note that only tests conducted where the results are returned to the person should be counted.
 Also, a person should only be counted as testing once in the numerator and the denominator, even if up to three different assays are performed to confirm an HIV-positive diagnosis according to the national testing algorithm.